Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/02-living.md

 This won't cover checks inside of statuses, such as a the `CHARACTER_HIT` animation required by `Hit.Flinch`

+### `living:applied_statuses()`

+Returns a number, representing the hit flags of statuses currently applied on the entity.

+Does not include pending statuses, a non time freeze tick may be required to see statuses update.

 ### `living:remaining_status_time(hit_flag)`

 - `hit_flag` a single hit flag, see [HitProps](/client/lua-api/attack-api/hit-props)